The A Level Biology course offers a detailed grounding in Biology, supported by fun, practical activities and trips.

 The Young Medics Society provides a wealth of opportunities to a variety of year groups to explore the issues around the nervously anticipated UKCAT aptitude test and to practise interpersonal and interview skills.
 In addition, it provides opportunities to hear expert guest speakers and attend medical related seminars.

-An example of regular meetings and trips are outlined below:
+An example of regular meetings and trips is outlined below:

 - Brighton and Sussex Medico-Chirurgical Society lectures on topics such as ‘The History of HIV’ and ‘The Anatomy of Courage’.